-From the emblem of the community comes the spirit of strength, unity, and struggle.
+From the community’s emblem comes the spirit of strength, unity, and struggle.
 Through the BLM logo, members of the organization conveyed their invincibility and readiness to go all the way in protecting the rights of blacks.
 The sign demonstrates people defending their rights.

 Meaning and History

 BLM is a brand without an owner.
 Of course, it has three founders: Opal Tometi, Patrisse Cullors, and Alicia Garza.
 But they did not register trademarks, allowing the movement to develop naturally.
-The Campaign Against Racism and Violence inspires its followers with powerful symbolism, including the famous slogan, yellow and black logo, and raised fist emblem.
+The Campaign Against Racism and Violence inspires its followers with powerful symbolism, including the famous slogan, the yellow-and-black logo, and the raised-fist emblem.

 But since Black Lives Matter has no control over these visual signs, other protest groups take them over.
 Most often, we are talking about the opposition-minded Blue Lives Matter and All Lives Matter, who advocate for the civil rights of police officers and white people, thereby devaluing BLM’s messages.